gvwilson/sensibleadventures/cloudherd/reboot.md

             *   A troll had been spying on the villagers
             *   Reveal that trolls are chimpanzees
             *   Grappa Gas: "What's a troll doing this close to the village?"
+            *   Indy: "On their own or at the forest's orders?"
             *   Reveal that the village has a deal with the trolls
-            *   Thokmay comes panting up
+            *   Thokmay comes panting up - chased the trolls but lost them
             *   Indy: "Perhaps tomorrow my daughter can show you two around"

 ## Chapter 4.
 The Tiger's Boy